awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 The hard limit \(in MiB\) of memory to present to the container\.
 If your container attempts to exceed the memory specified here, the container is killed\.
 This parameter maps to `Memory` in the [Create a container](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.19/#create-a-container) section of the [Docker Remote API](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.19/) and the `--memory` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
 If your containers will be part of a task using the Fargate launch type, this field is optional and the only requirement is that the total amount of memory reserved for all containers within a task be lower than the task `memory` value\.
 For containers that will be part of a task using the EC2 launch type, you must specify a non\-zero integer for one or both of `memory` or `memoryReservation` in container definitions\.
 If you specify both, `memory` must be greater than `memoryReservation`\.
 If you specify `memoryReservation`, then that value is subtracted from the available memory resources for the container instance on which the container is placed; otherwise, the value of `memory` is used\.
 The Docker daemon reserves a minimum of 4 MiB of memory for a container, so you should not specify fewer than 4 MiB of memory for your containers\.
+If you are trying to maximize your resource utilization by providing your tasks as much memory as possible for a particular instance type, see [Container Instance Memory Management](memory-management.md)\.

 `memoryReservation`
 Type: integer